gitcoinco/data-ops/DATA-DOCUMENTATION.md

 9. In `marketing_stat` for twitter related `key`s the difference between `twitter_followers` and `twitter_followers_gitcoinfeed` is the former is the main account (getgitcoin) and the latter is a firehose gitcoinfeed account.

-11. In `marketing_stat`, what an "active email subscriber is someone who has not unsubscribed, compared to a regular email subscriber.
+10. In `marketing_stat`, an active email subscriber is someone who has not unsubscribed, compared to a regular email subscriber.

-12. In `marketing_stat`, there may be data loss for particular keys from end of January to March 1st due to production pushes.
+11. In `marketing_stat`, there may be data loss for particular keys from end of January to March 1st due to production pushes.

-13. In `auth_users`, we may not have join information before April, taking a look at `dashboard_profile` might be useful.
+12. In `auth_users`, we may not have join information before April, taking a look at `dashboard_profile` might be useful.

-15. `dashboard_profile` was in use before `auth_user`, there might be a need to port a `joined_date` to `auth_user`
+13. `dashboard_profile` was in use before `auth_user`, there might be a need to port a `joined_date` to `auth_user`

-16. The rules for open bounties are different for traditional bounties versus competitive and contest bounties (which stay open no matter how many fulfillments).
+14. The rules for open bounties are different for traditional bounties versus competitive and contest bounties (which stay open no matter how many fulfillments).

 ```sql
 select